About the register

 Can multiple accounts register positions on behalf of the same firm?

+Yes.
 If you have registered the position holder company with LEI code, you can add other reporting persons to the same position holder.
 Doing so results in multiple reporting persons having access to all positions for the position holder.

 Select under the section "My settings" the menu item "Companies you represent" and "Edit" on the position holder you want to add a reporting person to.
 Select "Add reporting persons" (on the bottom of the page) by using the "+Invite reporting person" function.
 All added reporting person to the company (position holder) will have access to all historical reported positions, have access to edit, close and report positions on behalf of the position holder.
 All reporting persons will also have access to remove other reporting persons on behalf of the company.